cym13/cym13.github.io/source/cracking_phobos_uuid.rst

 Universally Unique Identifiers (UUID) are a category of identifiers defined in `RFC 4122 <https://tools.ietf.org/html/rfc4122.html>`_.
-Their goal is, as the name suggests, to provide a way got generate IDs that are guaranteed to be different even accross systems that can't communicate together.
+Their goal is, as the name suggests, to provide a way got generate IDs that are guaranteed to be different even across systems that can't communicate together.
 You've probably seen them, they look like this:
 **0d3120f8-f209-43f2-949d-e70dcf228403**